bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example variable array in console.log." />
 <!-- ![](./images/media/image77.png){width="5.0in" height="3.053418635170604in"} -->

-I&apos;m going to come over here and make a new tab, and choose Inspect, right-click and choose Inspect.
+<p>I&apos;m going to come over here and make a new tab, and choose Inspect,
+right-click and choose Inspect.
 Then I&apos;m going to run the console here, clear out this area.
 Then I&apos;m going to make an array, var.
 I&apos;m going to call it colors one equals new array.
 Then in here, in quotes, I&apos;m